thijoubert/chulapa/collections/_posts/2021-10-19-Office365-Tokens-Lifetime.md

 When a user authenticates to an Azure AD application (e.g. Exchange Online), he will get a pair of tokens that will allow him to consume the services:

 Access tokens:
 - An **access token is used to authenticate to a protected resource**.
 It contains several information such as its expiration date and its permissions (ex: Mail.ReadWrite).
-An access token can be used only for a specific combination of user (ex : Dwarf@xxxx.onmicrosoft.com), client (ex : Outlook), and resource (ex : Exchange Online).
+An access token can be used only for a specific combination of user (ex: Dwarf@xxxx.onmicrosoft.com), client (ex: Outlook), and resource (ex: Exchange Online).
 - An access token is always signed, which avoids forging a fake one.
 - As the [access token is a bearer token](https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/#Token-Types), any person in possession of an access token can authenticate with the defined permissions
 - Access tokens have a lifetime of about 1 hour in the case of a non CAE compatible client or 20-28 hours in the case of a CAE compatible client.
 We will see in the following article how to modify this value.

-Refresh tokens :
+Refresh tokens:
 - By default, access tokens are valid for one hour, when they expire the client is redirected to Azure AD to refresh them.
 That refresh period provides an opportunity to re-evaluate policies for user access.
 - If the access request does not violate the policies, then the **refresh token is used to regenerate a new access token / refresh token pair** without having to ask the user to re-authenticate.
 - The refresh tokens have **rolling windows of 90 days.** This means that in case of **continuous use, it never expires**.